Sheehan Syndrome

 What can I expect if I have Sheehan syndrome?

 With treatment, the prognosis for Sheehan syndrome is excellent.
-Most people go on to live healthy lives.
+Most people don’t have serious complications.
 Many have successful pregnancies following their diagnosis, with careful observation from their care team.

 Living With